 International partners perceived themselves as having a moderate influence on the legislative process.
 However, in Vietnam, ABU and ABR monitoring remained dependent on research projects, and legislation was partly developed based on the recommendations of international researchers.
 The NAP was adopted in response to a call from international organizations (OMS 2015) and influenced by international stakeholders, even though the final decision rests with the government.
-Regulations were sometimes identified too far away from Vietnamese reality.
+Regulations were sometimes elaborated too far away from Vietnamese reality.
 Consequently, these regulations developed by national authorities under the influence of international factors may favor production intensification in Vietnam.
 As explained by one participant, the policy to intensify the farms was done without the farmers’ involvement.
 To be effective, regulations need to be adapted to the context rather than simply copied from another country's regulations (Kirchhelle et al. 2020).
 For example, there were still a large number of small retailers who lacked the legally required practice certificates or qualifications, and they were the only source of antibiotics in remote areas.
 In this case, strict regulation could limit small-scale farmers' access to antibiotics.

 Difficulties to implement the regulations

 Our study showed that the new regulations would be difficult to implement in Vietnam in the short term, and that local compliance could take longer than anticipated.
-Indeed, even though antibiotics have been banned for growth promotion since 2018 (Law on Animal Husbandry, 2018), respondents still reported mixing AB with feed on the farm.
-This result contradicted previous studies that did not report the usage of antibiotics for growth promotion (Bâtie et al., 2022; Luu et al., 2021; Pham-Duc et al., 2019).
-This disparity could be explained by the data collection process.
-Indeed, participatory approaches can reduce communication barriers and stimulate discussion (Bordier et al., 2018).
+Indeed, respondents stressed that the use of antibiotics for preventive purposes, by mixing antibiotics themselves with feed, is deeply rooted in the practices of farmers and drug sellers.
+In addition, these practices are difficult to control due to the large number of small-scale farmers in the country.
 This finding is consistent with several studies that have shown that the regulatory enforcement of antibiotic usage is low or absent in low- and middle-income countries (LMICs), particularly in Vietnam (Nguyen et al. 2013).
 The new NAP issued in 2021 also highlighted the need for better regulatory enforcement to fight against ABR (MARD 2021), and an analysis of NAP in Southeast Asia reached the same conclusion (Chua et al. 2021).

 Not all local stakeholders who will be affected by mandatory prescriptions in a few years’ time were aware of the regulatory changes, and most of the respondents at different levels did not believe that they would be implemented soon.
-In veterinary medicine, buying antibiotics over the counter is a common practice driven by farmers’ experience-based antibiotic usage (Bâtie et al. 2022; Carrique-Mas et al. 2015; Truong et al. 2019) as it is also in human medicine (McKinn et al. 2021).
-Moreover, people without a practice certificate or veterinary training sell drugs (usually to a relative of the shop owner) and are therefore not allowed to issue prescriptions.
+In veterinary medicine in Vietnam, buying antibiotics over the counter is a common practice driven by farmers’ experience-based antibiotic usage (Bâtie et al. 2022; Carrique-Mas et al. 2015; Truong et al. 2019) as it is also in human medicine (McKinn et al. 2021).
+Moreover, in Vietnam, people without a practice certificate or veterinary training sell drugs (usually to a relative of the shop owner) and are therefore not allowed to issue prescriptions.
 In countries where over-the-counter drugs are highly regulated, the rate of self-medication is significantly lower than in Southeast Asia, where drugs are widely available.
 Self-medication leads to antibiotic misuse and overuse (Nepal and Bhatta 2018).
-Changing farmers’ habits (especially among the older generation and for small scale farms) was perceived as difficult in Vietnam because they are using AB according to their own experience or their neighbor’s experiences.
+Changing farmers’ habits (especially among the older generation and for small scale farms) was perceived as difficult in Vietnam because they are using antibiotics according to their own experience or their neighbor’s experiences.
 The implementation of this essential regulation in the fight against ABR will therefore require the development of tailored solutions.

 Solutions to improve the implementation of the new regulations